Henauxg/ghx_proc_gen/README.md

 cargo run --example pillars
 ```

-This example uses Bevy with a 3d Camera.
-It generates multiple pillars of varying sizes in an empty room.
+This example generates multiple pillars of varying sizes in an empty room.
+Its `rules` are really simple with only 4 models: a void block, a pillar base, a pillar core and a pillar top.

 https://github.com/Henauxg/ghx_proc_gen/assets/19689618/7beaa23c-df88-47ca-b1e6-8dcfc579ede2